We are pleased to announce the 2023 participants for the SoTL Funding Program

 - Option 2 – Literature Review: A critical consideration of the existing literature on the topic, with a clear argument about what remains to be learned (gaps in the literature; again, the central focus should relate to teaching and learning).

-- Option 3 – Activity Plan: A thorough and detailed plan for activities, including all of the listed components (again, the central focus should relate to teaching and learning).
+- Option 3 – Activity Plan: A thorough and detailed plan for research activities, including all the above-listed components (again, the central focus should relate to teaching and learning).

 - Next Steps: TLI will retain an archive of the manuscripts for use as examples in future programming, and members of TLI and the UT Libraries will work with participants to help disseminate their work, and/or use it as a foundation for further research.